KumarBhaskarPrakash/Parkster/README.md

 # Parkster
 Parkster is a Parking management system for managing the records of the incoming and outgoing vehicles in the parking space.
-It’s an easy for Admin to retrieve the data if the vehicle has been visited through token number, he /she can get that data.
+It’s easy for Admin to retrieve the data if the vehicle has been visited through token number, he /she can get that data.

 The objective of this project is to build a Vehicle Parking management system that enables the time management and control of vehicles.
 The system that will track the entry and exit of cars, maintain a listing of cars within the parking lot, and determine if the parking lot is full or not.